malium/GAF/README.md

 # How to contribute?
 Well I will apreciate a lot any contribution to make this project better.
 I will provide a mail to ask me anything about it or if you want to comment something.

+# How to use GAF?
+Well right now there are no tutorials on how to use it but soon will be.
+Stay tuned for the updates.